Bashir Gwandu: Early life and education

 Bashir Gwandu was born and raised in Kebbi State, Nigeria.
 He completed his higher education in the field of engineering, where he acquired expertise that later informed his work in scientific and technological research.
 Gwandu holds various academic qualifications in engineering and technology management.

 Career

 Leadership at NASENI

 Gwandu's career at NASENI spans over a significant period, culminating in his appointment as the Executive Vice Chairman (EVC) in May 2023.
 During this time, he has been instrumental in driving the agency's mandate to promote scientific research, technological innovation, and engineering infrastructure in Nigeria.

 As the head of NASENI, Gwandu has worked on initiatives aimed at improving the technological landscape of Nigeria.
 His leadership is focused on reducing Nigeria's dependence on foreign technology and ensuring that the country becomes self-sufficient in critical areas such as renewable energy, engineering, and manufacturing.
-He was sacked by President Bola Ahmed Tinubu and was replaced by Khalil Halilu.
+He was replaced by Khalil Halilu.